jianijliu/2021.0172-1/README.md

 Since both the original and pre-processed datasets exceed the maximum capacity of the platform (25MB), we provide interactive python notebook (.ipynb) files containing the pre-processing procedure and PE-LDA code to get the pre-processed datasets and the results used in our study.
 Please be aware that if you want to run the PE-LDA model, you must first download this dataset and pre-process it with `data_preprocessing.ipynb` in `src` folder.

 The code `PELDA.ipynb` implements PE-LDA model.
 In this implementation, we first define four sampling functions to draw samples from Beta, Binomial, Dirichlet, and Multinomial distributions.
 Then, we train Gibbs sampler to estimate latent variables.
-Detailed derivations are given in `appendix.pdf`.
 In our paper, PE-LDA was implemented in C in our experiments.
 It is available based on reasonable request.

 The code `evaluation.ipynb` evaluates our PE-LDA model.
 Considering that using one single training split may raise random bias concerns, we use sliding window, a time-dependencies friendly cross-validation method that matches our research.
 We adopt a five-fold cross validation to assess how the results of a statistical analysis will generalize to an independent data set.
 The following figure provides an illustration of the procedure.